 There is a general right to privacy of personal information under both Commonwealth and state laws.
 The Health Records Act 2001 (Vic), Information Privacy Act 2000 (Vic) and the Privacy Act 1988 (Cth) allow a person to take action if their privacy is breached (see Privacy and your rights).

-However, some of the laws relating to services for people with disabilities contain exceptions to the laws of confidentiality, where information is needed for the care of a patient, or required by government departments or other authorities (see Mental illness, and “Privacy and confidentiality” in Intellectual disability).
+However, some of the laws relating to services for people with disabilities contain exceptions to the laws of confidentiality, where information is needed for the care of a patient, or required by government departments or other authorities (see Mental illness, and “Privacy and confidentiality” in Intellectual disability and the law).
 For general information, see “Privacy and confidentiality” in Health and the law.

 Under common law principles of negligence and the Wrongs Act 1958 (Vic), as amended by the Wrongs and Other Acts (Law of Negligence) Act 2003 (Vic), care providers have a duty of care to prevent service users and others from foreseeable injury.
 Employees may be liable to penalties under the Crimes Act (Vic) if found to be negligent.